istio/istio.io/content/en/blog/2021/wasm-progress/index.md

 * The programming ABI/API, extension configuration API, and runtime behavior, are becoming stable.
 * You can expect a larger community of adoption and support moving forward.

-## wasm-extension Ecosystem Repository
+## `wasm-extensions` Ecosystem Repository

 As an early adopter of the Envoy Wasm runtime, the Istio Extensions and Telemetry working group gained a lot of experience in developing extensions.
 We built several first-class extensions, including [metadata exchange](/docs/reference/config/proxy_extensions/metadata_exchange/), [Prometheus stats](/docs/reference/config/proxy_extensions/stats/), and [attribute generation](/docs/reference/config/proxy_extensions/attributegen/).
-In order to share our learning more broadly, we created a [`wasm-extensions` repository](https://github.com/istio-ecosystem/wasm-extensions) in the `istio-ecosystem` organisation.
+In order to share our learning more broadly, we created a [`wasm-extensions` repository](https://github.com/istio-ecosystem/wasm-extensions) in the `istio-ecosystem` organization.
 This repository serves two purposes:

 * It provides canonical example extensions, covering several highly demanded features (such as [basic authentication](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth)).
 * It provides a guide for Wasm extension development, testing, and release.
-The guide is based on the same build toolchains and test frameworks that are used, maintained and tested by the Istio extensibility team.
+The guide is based on the same build tool chains and test frameworks that are used, maintained and tested by the Istio extensibility team.

-The guide currently covers [WebAssembly extension development](https://github.com/istio-ecosystem/wasm-extensions/blob/master/doc/write-a-wasm-extension-with-cpp.md) and [unit testing](https://github.com/istio-ecosystem/wasm-extensions/blob/master/doc/write-cpp-unit-test.md) with C++, as well as [integration testing](https://github.com/istio-ecosystem/wasm-extensions/blob/master/doc/write-integration-test.md) with a Golang test framework, which simulates a real runtime by running a Wasm module with the Istio proxy binary.
+The guide currently covers [WebAssembly extension development](https://github.com/istio-ecosystem/wasm-extensions/blob/master/doc/write-a-wasm-extension-with-cpp.md) and [unit testing](https://github.com/istio-ecosystem/wasm-extensions/blob/master/doc/write-cpp-unit-test.md) with C++, as well as [integration testing](https://github.com/istio-ecosystem/wasm-extensions/blob/master/doc/write-integration-test.md) with a Go test framework, which simulates a real runtime by running a Wasm module with the Istio proxy binary.
 In the future, we will also add several more canonical extensions, such as an integration with Open Policy Agent, and header manipulation based on JWT tokens.